 2017 Wealth Advisor Confidence Survey

 We all have preconceptions of a stereotypical CPA: level-headed, trusted, respected, hates when you ask tax related questions at dinner parties (no?…just me?).
 Well how about pessimistic?
-According to a recent survey conducted by The Financial Awareness Foundation and HB Publishing & Marketing Company, LLC, CPAs are statistically more pessimistic compared to their peers.
+According to a recent survey conducted by The Financial Awareness Foundation and HB Publishing & Marketing Company, LLC, CPAs are statistically more pessimistic than their peers—but that healthy degree of skepticism can be an attribute.

-The study surveyed CFPs, Financial Advisors, Insurance Professionals, and CPAs.
+The Wealth Advisor Confidence Survey™ 2018 took the pulse of CFPs, Financial Advisors, Insurance Professionals, and CPAs.
 Broadly speaking, CPAs were more likely to forecast a recession, predict market corrections in the stock market, and project less optimistic growth for their firm and the growth of their industry as a whole.

 But according to Hank Berkowitz, Principal at HB Publishing & Marketing Company, LLC and co-author of the survey, the raw data might point to CPAs being more pessimistic but when put into context CPAs are more in-tune with their clients and in-tune with broader economic indicators than their peers.